Digestion & Digestive Health - Crohn's Disease

 Although the exact cause is unknown, an improperly functioning immune system may result in Crohn's disease.

-Typical symptoms include chronic diarrhea (which sometimes is bloody), crampy abdominal pain, fever, loss of appetite, and weight loss.
 The diagnosis is based on an examination of the large intestine with a flexible viewing tube (colonoscopy) and barium x-rays.
-There is no cure for Crohn's disease.

 Treatment is aimed at relieving symptoms and reducing inflammation, but some people require surgery.